 - We have more than 40 years of case results supporting our ability to obtain positive verdicts and settlements for clients throughout Virginia, Maryland and D.C.
 Our attorneys have extensive experience in the medical malpractice area of law.

-What is Medical Malpractice in Fairfax, VA?
+What is Medical Malpractice in Northern Virginia?

 Medical malpractice is a tort claim.
 It is a type of personal injury lawsuit that seeks compensation from a defendant for committing a tort while providing medical care to a patient.
 A medical malpractice lawsuit claims that a health care professional, such as a doctor or nurse, breached a duty of care to a patient and caused the patient harm.